 Amazon, Berkshire Hathaway, and JPMorgan Chase wouldn't be the first to embark on finding ways to innovate health care to save on costs.
 Google is invested in many projects through Google Health.
-Many startups and other businesses are also already focused on the health sector all innovating for the future.
+Many startups and other businesses are also already focused on the health sector and innovating for the future.
 It makes sense these three giants should be on board.

 One example that may give you an idea of what can be accomplished in one small area alone is SaveOn Medical which provides "an online marketplace for medical procedures that uses price transparency to help patients make informed decisions based on cost, quality or convenience".
 In news stories, such as this one from NBC, they share an example of how it saved one patient hundreds of dollars for just one procedure.

 What's the Benefit When Employers Become More Invested in Employee Health Care?

 Taking care of your employees will inevitably create a more profitable company.
 Preventative care can help reduce the costs of problems later down the line when people don't have access to health care, which contributes to employee absenteeism, disability, and increased medical costs.
 Providing employees with services and benefits they want and value also contributes to employee retention.